exonum/exonum-doc/src/get-started/java-binding.md

 The service abstraction serves to extend the framework and implement the business logic of an application.
-The service defines the schema of the stored data that constitute the service state; transaction processing rules that can make changes to the stored data; and an API for external clients that allows interacting with the service from outside of the system.
+The service defines the schema of the stored data that constitute the service state; transaction processing rules that can make changes to the stored data; handles events occurring in the ledger; and defines an API for external clients that allows interacting with the service from outside of the system.
 See more information on the software model of services in the [corresponding section][Exonum-services].